hydra3333/Stay_Awake/z-re-implementation-into-C-hash-v4.md

    1.4 Init time/timezone helpers
        └─ Windows API (GetDynamicTimeZoneInformation) or TimeZoneInfo 1.5 Load image (from an internal base64 variable, or --icon, falling back to images in disk, whatever order the python program does it)
-       ├─ manipulate image in memory (edge replication to making it square) └─ creation of an multi-size icon in memory for use when displayed in the system tray
+       ├─ manipulate image in memory using edge replication (no solid-color padding) to making it square └─ creation of an multi-size icon in memory for use when displayed in the system tray
 2. GUI + Tray
    2.1 Initialize GUI (WinForms/WPF) but keep minimal at first